10 Teeth Whitening Mistakes to Avoid

 7. Not brushing or flossing beforehand

-It seems to be a no brainer – brushing and flossing your teeth pre-whitening – but many people don’t!
+It seems to be a no brainer — brushing and flossing your teeth pre-whitening — but many people don’t!
 Plaque and bits of food left on your teeth can interfere with the brightening process.
-“If there’s any residue on your teeth, it will prevent the whitening product from seeping into the enamel and down to the stains of your teeth,” says Albert.
+“If there’s any residue on your teeth, it will prevent the whitening product from seeping into the enamel and down to the stains of your teeth,” says Dr. Albert.
+Just make sure you don’t brush too hard, as it can lead to bleeding gums.

 8. Not following directions